FrancisVila/MFT_convert/content/en/docs/SecureTransport/Appliance_Guide/work_app_psswds.md

 ## Set the appliance password

 Use this procedure to set your appliance password.
 Setting a new password requires that you know the current password and that the new password meets complexity rules.
-See <a href="#_Toc331683665" class="MCXref xref">Manage the appliance password</a> for information about specifying password complexity rules.
+See [Manage the appliance password](#_Toc331683665) for information about specifying password complexity rules.

 1. Connect to the console.
-See <a href="../appliancestartup_reboot_shutdown#_Ref331672216" class="MCXref xref">Reboot or shut down the appliance</a> for more information.
+See [Reboot or shut down the appliance](../appliancestartup_reboot_shutdown#_Ref331672216) for more information.
     The Appliance Console Menu is displayed.
 2. On the Appliance Console Menu, type **H**, Hardening & Security.
 3. On the Hardening & Security menu, type **P**, Password Configuration.